celiberate/TPE/_posts/2018-12-05-Label encoding.md

 ![Initial dataframe]({{site.url}}/images/assets/labelencoding/initial.png)

-There are two ways we can handle this using Scikit Learn library.
-As an alternative, we can choose to provide our own implementation, if required.

-**Label encoding**  - This is like in-place encoding where unique values in the columns are replaced with respective unique ordered numerical values. so all 'N' gets replaced with 0, all 'Y' gets replaced with 1 and all 'NA' gets replaced with '2' etc.
+**Label encoding**  - This is like in-place encoding where unique values in the columns are replaced with respective unique ordered numerical values. so all 'N' gets replaced with 0, all 'Y' gets replaced with 1 and all 'NA' gets replaced with '2' etc. scikit learn comes with a LabelEncoder class, as part of preprocessing module to do label encodings.

-This doesn't create new columns in the dataframe and does encoding in-place.
-However, it may lead to believe that there is some kind of order within the values. so, the other way is to do one-hot encoding

 ```
 from sklearn import preprocessing